josbouten/Sculpt-O-Sound/README.md

 Sliders, Vocode-O-Matic-XL only
 ===============================
 Pan: allows you to pan a carrier band from the left to the right channel.
+The three macro buttons on the right hand side of the sliders can be used to increase the pan width, center the panning or decrease the pan width.
+These buttons work on all pan sliders at once.
 Level: allows you to amplify a band's modulator signal.
+The two macro buttons on the right hand side of the sliders can be used to opearate all level sliders at once, either pushing them up or down.
-Attack: allows you to choose the attack time of the envelope follower for the corresponding modulatpr band.
+Attack: allows you to choose the attack time of the envelope follower for the corresponding modulator band.
+The two macro buttons on the right hand side of the sliders operate on all sliders at once.
+They can be used to increase or decrease the attack time.
 Release: allows you to choose the release time of the envelope follower for the corresponding modulator band.
+The two macro buttons on the left hand side of the sliders operate on all sliders at once.
+They can be used to increase or decrease the release time.

 Sources
 =======